Viewing Downloaded CHM Files

 Viewing CHM Files Across The Network

-Back in the days of Windows XP, Microsoft released a security patch that makes it impossible to view CHM files that are stored on a network drive (as opposed to CHM files stored on your own computer).
-The help file will appear, but instead of the topic text you will see an error message "this page cannot be displayed".
-This restriction also affects Windows Vista and later, including Windows 10 and 11.
+Windows Vista and later, and XP with the security update, also will not display the contents of CHM files that are stored on a network drive (as opposed to CHM files stored on your own computer).
+The help file will appear, but instead of the topic text you will see an error message “this page cannot be displayed”.
+There is no way to unblock files stored on the network.
+You need to make a local copy and unblock that.

 1. Click Start, click Run, type regedit, and then click OK.

-2. Locate and then click the following subkey:
+2. Locate and then click the subkey HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\HTMLHelp\1.x\ItssRestrictions or create it if it does not exist.

 3. Right-click the ItssRestrictions subkey, point to New, and then click DWORD Value.